Mikkel Krause: Men's career

 Krause played for the Danish men's team for the first time at the 2010 European Curling Championships.
 Playing third from Stjerne, the team went 6–3 in the round robin, placing fourth and making the last playoff spot.
 The team beat Germany in the 3 vs. 4 page playoff game, then beat Switzerland in the semifinal.
 The team finally met their match in the final, where they lost to Norway, winning the silver medal in the process.
 Krause next played for the Danish men's team at the 2014 European Curling Championships, still playing third for Stjerne.
 There, the team went 1–8, finishing in 9th place.
 Krause left the Stjerne rink in 2015.

 Over the next few years, Denmark was relegated to the "C" tournament at the European Championships.
 Krause was tasked with skipping the Danish team at the 2018 European Championship C Division, played several months before the main tournament.
 Krause and teammates Mads Nørgaard, Daniel Abrahamsen and Ulrik Damm won the tournament with a perfect 8–0 record, securing Denmark a spot at the B Division of the main tournament.
 Denmark also won the B Division, earning the country a berth at the 2019 European Curling Championships.
 Krause skipped the Danish team at the 2019 Euros as well and led his team of Nørgaard, Tobias Engelhardt, Henrik Holtermann, and Kasper Wiksten to a 5–4 round robin record.
 This put them in the playoffs, where they lost the semifinal to Switzerland's Yannick Schwaller rink and the bronze medal game to Scotland's Ross Paterson team.

-Krause played in his first World Men's Curling Championships in in 2021, throwing fourth stones on the team, which is skipped by Nørgård.
+Krause played in his first World Men's Curling Championships in 2021, throwing fourth stones on the team, which is skipped by Nørgård.
 The team finished in eleventh place with a 3–10 record.